GabrieleParimbelli/COLIBRI/README.rst

 * FFTLog is needed to use the Fourier and Hankel transforms for log-spaced arrays in ``fourier.py``.

 * CAMB and/or Class are needed to compute power spectra given a cosmological model.
-These packages are required in many routines across all the COLIBRÌ files.
 If you wish, you can install only one of the two, although it is a good thing to have them both also for comparisons.

 * Cython is just needed to compile the Python wrapper of Class: thus if you do not want to install Class, Cython is not necessary as well.